matias-olavi/aSAGA/README.md

 To set up your own model see https://github.com/rikuhuttunen/psg-simultscoring-models

-To train your own model with open data follow the example https://github.com/UEF-SmartSleepLab/sleeplab-format/tree/main/examples/dod_sleep_staging
+To train your own model with open data and utilizing the sleeplab-format follow the example https://github.com/UEF-SmartSleepLab/sleeplab-format/tree/main/examples/dod_sleep_staging